WHAT THE FUNDRAISING

 Mallory Erickson 17:15

 Yeah, I think it’s such an important point.
-We know from behavior change and habit design, that a prompt is necessary for people to get over the action line.
+We know from behavior change and habit and behavior design, that a prompt is necessary for people to get over the action line.
 So we hear a lot of the time like, well, they know we need money so they would just give because they know we always need money.
 But actually the science of behavior, that’s not how it works, exactly what you said they have to be asked, there has to be a prompt.
 And for people who are listening to this who are like, well, this person gave and I didn’t ask them, something else prompted them, something on their calendar, something they saw on the news, their accountant, their partners, something they were prompted.
 And so, so much I think of the conversation that we have is like around donors behavior without thinking about the fundraiser behavior that led to the donor behavior.
 I love what you’re talking about, what are the touch points?
 What are the prompts that we’re giving people, invitations to really engage them in our work.

 Max Friedman 18:07